Adapting

 Immersed and shielded

-For those of us who were raised in dysfunctional families, our adaptation shielded and protected us—to varying degrees—from the harmful and dangerous things that were going on around us.
+For those of us who were raised in abusive/neglectful families, our adaptation shielded and protected us—to varying degrees—from the harmful and dangerous things that were going on around us.
 Why?
 So we could survive in an unnatural, dangerous environment.
 Our adaptation kept us from the full impact of what was happening.
 Our adaptation kept us from seeing, clearly, what was going on.
 We were little, we were children, we were teenagers.

-We didn’t have the maturity, the life skills, an objective perspective or the authority
+We didn’t have the maturity, the life skills, an objective perspective or the authority to deal effectively with abuse and neglect while we were immersed in it.

 Our adaptation protected us to a certain extent.
 We were acclimated or numbed to the harshness of the environment so we could survive there.